 - Check your tire pressures, including your spare tire, monthly and before long trips or carrying extra weight.
 Be sure to use an accurate pressure gauge. - Check inflation pressure when the tires are "cold."
-Tires are considered "cold" when the vehicle has been parked for three hours or more, or if the vehicle has been driven less than a mile at moderate speed.

-- Never release pressure from a hot tire in order to reach the recommended cold tire pressure.
+Tires are considered "cold" when the vehicle has been parked for three hours or more, or if the vehicle has been driven less than 1.6 km (1 mile) at moderate speed. - Never release pressure from a hot tire in order to reach the recommended cold tire pressure.
 Normal driving causes tires to run hotter and inflation pressure to increase.
-If you reduce inflation pressure when your tires are hot, you may dangerously underinflate your tires. - If it is necessary to adjust inflation pressure when your tires are "hot," set their pressure to 4 psi (28 kPa) above the recommended cold inflation pressure.
-Recheck the inflation pressure when the tires are cold. - If your tires lose more than 2 psi (14 kPa) per month, the tire, the valve, or wheel may be damaged.
+If you reduce inflation pressure when your tires are hot, you may dangerously under-inflate your tires. - If it is necessary to adjust inflation pressure when your tires are "hot," set their pressure to 28 kPa (4 psi) above the recommended cold inflation pressure.
+Recheck the inflation pressure when the tires are cold. - If your tires lose more than 14 kPa (2 psi) per month, the tire, the valve, or wheel may be damaged.
 Consult a qualified tire service professional for an inspection. - Use valve caps to keep the valves clear of debris and to help guard against inflation pressure loss.